 Enjoy Some Summer Festivals

 Like other Europeans, the Irish love their sunshine, so the summer months bring them out in fine form.
-Summer also bring lots of festivals for you to enjoy.
-Here are a few of our choice picks:
+Summer also brings a packed calendar of festivals to enjoy.
+Here are a few highlights:

-And, despite the onset of modernity, the Irish still take time to talk, and they’re good at it.
+And despite the onset of modernity, the Irish still take time to talk, and they’re good at it.
 This may just be the friendliest country in Europe.
-It is, after all, called “the Land of a Thousand Welcomes.”
+It is, after all, known as “the Land of a Thousand Welcomes.”